 All structural problems with chimneys must be repaired as soon as possible.
 Doing so early will save you the possibility of incurring additional repair costs associated with delay.

-A chimney is designed to serve as effective ventilation channels.
+A chimney is designed to serve as an effective ventilation channel.
 This structure helps channel out products of combustion from a fireplace.
 Now, when such a chimney develops a fault, you should be certain that it will affect the proper functioning of your fireplace.

 To prevent problems from developing, you’ll need to carry out frequent inspections.